denevell/Natch-Android/README.md

 1a.
 I should see an error on list threads
 1b.
 I should see empty screen on no threads
 1c.
 I should be able to use a refresh button
+1d   I should see the date and number posts
 3. I should be able to add a new thread and first post in thread 3a.
 I should see server error on adding a new thread with blank input 3b.
 I should see error when I attempt to add a thread when not logged in